HeIIoween/FLHook-And-88-Flak-m0tah/Main/trunk/Readme.txt

 Man-of-War (or BountyHunter-1156D), Navck Newsclomer, Lochen - the original Flak testing crew.
 Although they have since gone their separate ways, back in the day they provided countless hours of support to help get Flak on its feet, and they deserve a well earned round of applause - 88 Flak would not be here without them.

 M0tah - for his committed work to FLHook (and six billion other applets to help me out).
 His work has given me the inspiration to, once again, think outside the box with Freelancer modding.
 From the simple FLHook "mark" command to paint key targets for your group as mission-critical, to the AI Companion Bot Generator that allows you to convert any player into an AI Bot for use with 88 Flak's AI Companion system, to even an intuitive FLHook-operated mobile docking system that allows ships to dock with player-flown Battleships and Stations, it's a lot of fun looking forward to everything he cranks out.

+adoxa - for an insane amount of useful plugins from http://adoxa.110mb.com/freelancer/, including JFLP, 8-Way Strafe, StoryFacitons (hide more factions from rep list than default amt) and chat-logging!

 mc_horst - for designing FLHook, which allows modding not normally possible within Freelancer and is the basis of many of 88 Flak's advanced features.